 Speed: Native app win hands down in this aspect as it offers the quickest access and is optimized for easy usability.
 Web apps and hybrid apps, on the other hand, can be greatly influenced by network-browser issues.
 At an enterprise level speed often determines the effectiveness of the app itself.

 Installation: Native Apps and Hybrid apps go through a long & sometimes complex process of getting approved and being installed on user devices.
 Web apps are not installed on the device, and creating a bookmark is an easy and fast process.

 Cost: Native apps are costlier to develop as it involves creating an OS-specific app with customized features.
 Web and Hybrid apps, on the other hand, are relatively cheaper.

 Platform Dependence: Goes without saying that native apps are platform dependent while web apps are platform-independent.
 For hybrids, the native shell is platform dependent while the back-end code is device agnostic.

 Offline Functions: Native app offers the best possibility if working in places with no connectivity is a must.
 While web apps can make do with in-browser caching, the functionality is limited in comparison with native apps.

-Content Restrictions, Approval Process: Native apps and Hybrid apps are hosted by the respective platform specific app stores and each has specific guidelines, content restrictions and approval processes too.
-This is often time consuming and may require a base fees, the same applies for content updates.
-Web apps on the other hand have no such restrictions.
-While this may seem as an issue when there are many apps in picture, for a few apps enterprises can easily cover the overhead in lieu for better features.
+Content Restrictions, Approval Process: Native apps and Hybrid apps are hosted by the respective platform-specific app stores and each has specific guidelines, content restrictions and approval processes too.
+This is often time-consuming and may require a base fee, the same applies for content updates.
+Web apps, on the other hand, have no such restrictions.
+While this may seem like an issue when there are many apps in the picture, for a few apps enterprises can easily cover the overhead in lieu of better features.

-Examples: Native Apps- Google Maps, Twitter, LinkedIn etc.
+Native Apps – Google Maps, Twitter, LinkedIn etc.

 As for the question which one is better, or which is the right choice for enterprises?
 The answer would always be “determined by the purpose”.
 On a broad level the factors that influence the choice are: